Cms page top banner area

 The Malorie Blackman scholarship was an enormously valuable experience which helped me to develop my writing and build my confidence.

-Applications for next year's scholarships will open in late 2025.
-Further information will be published on this webpage as it becomes available.
-To register your interest and receive a notification when the 26-27 Scholarships are open for applications, please contact writing@citylit.ac.uk.
+Our 2027-28 Scholarships will open for applications in late 2026.
+To register your interest and receive a notification when applications are open for 2027-28, please contact writing@citylit.ac.uk.

 Winning the Malorie Blackman scholarship is up there with some of my biggest achievements to date.